US pulling out of Cold War-era arms control treaty with Russia, Pompeo says

 Citing alleged violations by Russia regarding the pact that's been a centerpiece of arms control since the Cold War, Pompeo said the U.S. is suspending its obligations and will terminate the deal entirely if Russia does not return to full compliance in six months.

+He said the U.S. "has fully adhered" to the pact for more than 30 years, "but we will not remain constrained by its terms while Russia misrepresents its actions.
+We cannot be the only country in the world unilaterally bound by this treaty, or any other."

 The American withdrawal had been expected.
-It follows years of unresolved dispute over Russian compliance with the 1987 pact, known as the Intermediate-Range Nuclear Forces, or INF, treaty, which bans certain ground-launched cruise missiles.
-Russia denies violating the treaty.
+It follows years of unresolved disputes over Russian compliance with the 1987 pact, known as the Intermediate-Range Nuclear Forces, or INF, treaty.
+It was the first arms control measure to ban an entire class of weapons: ground-launched cruise missiles with a range between 310 miles and 3,400 miles.
+Russia denies that it has been in violation.

 U.S. officials also have expressed concern that China, which isn't part of the treaty, is deploying large numbers of missiles in Asia that the U.S. can't counter because it's bound by the treaty.